 Given this interdisciplinary vocation, this doctoral course will teach various subjects: Italian Literature, Contemporary Italian Literature, History of the Italian Language, Romance Philology and Italian Philology.
 The lectures will be conducted above all in a methodological way, aiming to encourage full awareness of the issues relating to texts from the point of view of history and literary criticism, philology and the history of language.
 Special emphasis will be given to the relationships between authors and texts within the framework of the historical development of Italian literature and of the various Romance literatures, as well as to the tradition and fortunes of particularly significant single texts.
 Furthermore, all research will be carried out with direct and first-hand use of the sources and their study.

 The use of computer science techniques and tools is, of course, indispensable in terms of both teaching and research.
 Moreover, this postgraduate course aims to prepare students for professional opportunities that are primarily teaching and research in national and international universities, but also publishing and communication, literary translation and high-level cultural organization: and all of the latter make the use of more or less sophisticated IT media indispensable.

 The teaching activity of this postgraduate course is divided into courses and seminars.
 In agreement with the Coordinator of the course, the students will present, annually, a study plan to the Faculty Council specifying the didactic and research activities for the incoming academic year.
-In the four-year period they will attend and pass the exams of at least four annual courses chosen in order to broaden their cultural base and to direct them towards a specific research project.
+In the four-year period they will attend and pass the exams of at least three annual courses chosen in order to broaden their cultural base and to direct them towards a specific research project.